varmakollu/Solidity-Examples/README.md

 # Solidity Programming Problems, Sample Smart Contracts, and Vulnerable Codes

 This README provides a comprehensive collection of Solidity programming problems, sample decentralized applications (DApps), and examples of vulnerable code.
 Each section includes solutions to help you understand and solve these issues effectively.
-The questions and examples are sourced from platforms like `Alchemy University`, `Calyptus`, `DappWorld`, `Ethernaut`, and `Ethereum Stack Exchange`.
+The questions and examples are sourced from platforms like `Alchemy University`, `Calyptus`, `Code Wars`, `DappWorld`, `Ethernaut`, and `Ethereum Stack Exchange`.

 ## Table of Contents